procedural/hardware/README.md

 > I am predicting that 5600X is a very good gaming chip indeed.
 Should beat pretty much every CPU currently in the market in gaming (tie with the current Intel flagships).
 But let's wait for benchmarks :)
 >
 > But there's a large gap between 5600X (299$) and 5800X (449$) price points.
 Something is clearly missing in between.
 Would be nice to see a 65W 5700X 8-core model.
+* How to add an M.2 SSD to a PS5 console: https://www.playstation.com/en-us/support/hardware/ps5-install-m2-ssd/